charulp2499/FeSS_Loss/README.md

 <div style="text-align: justify">

 ## Introduction
-This repository contains the implementation of the Feature-Enhanced Spatial Segmentation Loss (FESS Loss) proposed in the research paper titled "FESS Loss: Feature-Enhanced Spatial Segmentation Loss for Optimizing Medical Image Analysis."
-FESS Loss is designed to improve the accuracy and precision of medical image segmentation by combining contrastive learning with the spatial accuracy provided by the Dice loss.
+The implementation of the feature-enhanced spatial segmentation loss (FESS Loss) proposed in the research paper titled "FESS Loss: Feature-enhanced spatial segmentation loss for optimizing medical image analysis" is contained in this repository.
+FESS Loss is a way to make medical image segmentation more accurate and precise by using contrastive learning and Dice loss to improve spatial accuracy.

 ## Abstract
-Medical image segmentation is a critical process in the field of medical imaging, playing a pivotal role in diagnosis, treatment, and research.
-Conventional methods often struggle with balancing spatial precision and comprehensive feature representation.
+The process of separating medical images is vital in the realm of medical imaging, assisting in the process of determining health conditions, addressing their treatment, and conducting research.
+Conventional methods often struggle to achieve a balance between spatial precision and comprehensive feature representations.
 FESS Loss addresses this challenge by integrating the benefits of contrastive learning with the spatial accuracy inherent in the Dice loss.
-This README provides an overview of the implementation and usage of FESS Loss.

 ## Features
 - Integration of contrastive learning for improved feature representation